AlainPaillou/JETSONSKY/README.md

 # JETSONSKY

+**** 2022-11-11 UPDATE : Changes in directories organization and new version of JetsonSky

+Now, everything is in one directory : JetsonSky

+The new version of JetsonSky (V15_01) is the same for Linux and Windows systems.

+This new version of the software gets speed improvements for live treatments.

+The previous directories are still here for some time.
+If new JetsonSky version is ok, i will remove the old directories.

 **** 2022-11-03 UPDATE : New version of JetsonSky released (V14_20beta) :
 Windows and Linux programs are now the same.
 Il will modify the directories structure later in order to have only 1 directory for both versions.